Kangiriyanka/joe-farah/src/pages/projects/diary.md

 ![Directory Structure](../../assets//project_images/grid-diary/directory.png)
 &nbsp;

 diary.py creates an instance of the application inside backend/app/main__init__.py.
 We set the FLASK_APP=diary.py in a .env file.
 Fortunately, if you have load_dotenv installed, Flask is considerate enough to look for your environment variables.
-This is what the create_app function looks like.
+Anyhow, this is what the create_app function looks like.
 &nbsp;
 ```python
 from flask import Flask